Force, metric, or mass: Disambiguating causes of uniform gravity: Introduction

 While the geometry that enters the Einstein's equation is classical, matter that curves the spacetime is quantum.
-At low energy, quantum matter gravitates because of its mass, and in the Standard Model, elementary particles acquire their masses through the Higgs mechanism \cite{Higgs64}.
-Although nucleons, which dominate the mass of ordinary matter, are composite particles whose masses are more subtle \cite{Durr2008ab,Borsanyi2015ab,Aoki2017,Yang18}, dimensionful scales are ultimately set by elementary particles.
-For example, the scale can be set by the pion decay constant, which is related, through electroweak processes, to the mass of W bosons.
+At low energy, quantum matter gravitates mostly because of its mass, and in the Standard Model of particle physics, elementary particles acquire their masses through the Higgs mechanism \cite{Higgs64}.
+Although nucleons, which dominate the mass of ordinary matter, are composite particles whose masses are predominantly binding energy \cite{Durr2008ab,Borsanyi2015ab,Aoki2017,Yang18}, dimensionful scales are ultimately set by elementary particles.
+For example, the scale can be set by the pion decay constant, which is related through electroweak processes to mass of the W boson, which is an elementary particle.
+Therefore, the mass of hadronic matter is also proportional to the Higgs vacuum expectation value (VEV), even though the proportionality constant is more subtle.

-It is important to recognize that the Higgs VEV, and therefore the masses of all particles, can be altered by ambient matter.
-The simplest argument can perhaps be made via the toy Lagrangian ($\hbar=c=1$ unless specified):

-where the Dirac fermion $\psi$ couples with the real scalar $\phi$ via the Yukawa coupling $f$.
-Once $\phi$ acquires a VEV, the fermion gains a mass term $m=f\langle\phi\rangle$.
-Moreover, the VEV is depleted by the presence of a nonperturbative amount of matter that dominates antimatter: